-What are my rights as an applicant for international protection?
+1. What are my rights as an applicant for international protection?

-- right to accommodation in a reception centre, including: - i) food and clothing provided in kind; - ii) reimbursement of public transport costs for the purposes of the procedure for granting international protection; - iii) financial assistance, except if: - a) you are employed and receive sufficient income to ensure an adequate standard of living; - b) you have funds or funds are otherwise provided. - right of residence in the Republic of Croatia; - right to have the procedure conducted in a language you understand; - right to be informed about your rights, obligations, the procedure for granting international protection and the right to legal advice; - right to appropriate material conditions of reception; - right to healthcare; - right to primary and secondary education; - right to free legal aid before the administrative court of first instance; - right to freedom of religion; - right to work: if no decision has been taken within nine months of the date of submission of the application without any fault on your part; - appointment of guardians for minors and legally incapacitated persons in the procedure.
+- right to accommodation in a reception centre, including: - i) food and clothing provided in kind; - ii) reimbursement of public transport costs for the purposes of the procedure for granting international protection; - iii) financial assistance, except if: - a) you are employed and receive sufficient income to ensure an adequate standard of living; - b) you have funds or funds are otherwise provided, and which enable ensuring an adequate standard of living. - right of residence in the Republic of Croatia; - right to have the procedure conducted in a language you understand; - right to be informed about your rights, obligations, the procedure for granting international protection and the right to legal advice; - right to appropriate material conditions of reception; - right to healthcare; - right to primary and secondary education; - right to free legal aid before the administrative court of first instance; - right to freedom of religion; - right to work: if no decision has been taken within three months of the date of submission of the application without any fault on your part; - appointment of guardians for minors and legally incapacitated persons in the procedure.

-What are my essential obligations as an applicant for international protection?
+2. What are my essential obligations as an applicant for international protection?

-- to undergo identity check and establishment; - to undergo medical examination; - to respect the house rules of the reception centre; - to remain on the territory of the Republic of Croatia for the duration of the procedure for granting international protection; - to notify the Ministry about any change of address within two days of the date the change took place; - to comply with the Ministry's instructions and measures on restrictions to freedom of movement; - to appear at the interview upon the invitation by the Ministry and cooperate throughout the procedure for granting international protection; - to respect the Constitution, laws and other regulations of the Republic of Croatia; - to cooperate with the competent national authorities of the Republic of Croatia and act in accordance with their measures and instructions;
+- to undergo identity check and establishment and country or region of origin (may include: language and dialect analysis with the possibility of using software technologies); - to undergo medical examination; - to respect the house rules of the reception centre; - to remain on the territory of the Republic of Croatia for the duration of the procedure for granting international protection; - to notify the Ministry about any change of address within two days of the date the change took place; - to comply with the Ministry's instructions and measures on restrictions to freedom of movement; - to appear at the interview upon the invitation by the Ministry and cooperate throughout the procedure for granting international protection; - to respect the Constitution, laws and other regulations of the Republic of Croatia;

+• to cooperate with the competent national authorities of the Republic of Croatia and act in accordance with their measures and instructions;

-How long does the right of residence in the Republic of Croatia last for applicants for international protection?
+3. How long does the right of residence in the Republic of Croatia last for applicants for international protection?

 The right of residence in the Republic of Croatia extends from the date of expression of the intent to apply for international protection until the end of the proceedings.
+This includes, among other things, the period until the decision of the Administrative Court on the lawsuit against the decision made by the Ministry of the Interior.

-Can I move freely while awaiting a decision regarding my application for international protection?
+4. Can I move freely while awaiting a decision regarding my application for international protection?